okeefm/s3g/doc/machine_profile_specification.markdown

   A description for an axis.

     Key: Name of this Axis (i.e. "X", "Y", "A")
-    Value: A Dictionary of the Following Parameters, with appropriate integer values for their definitions:
+    Value: A Dictionary of the Following Keys with appropriate Integer Values:
         * "length", the lenght of this axis in mm
         * "max_feedrate", the maximum feedrate this axis can use in mm/min
         * "steps_per_mm", the number of steps the machine takes to travel 1 mm